-This summer we all have the chance to go Hog Wild in Martin County.
+With additional hogs we all have the chance to go even more Hog Wild in Martin County!
 Get your scavenger hunting skills and camera ready!

-It’s true, around the southern Minnesota Martin county you’ll find over 35 different Pig statues.
+We’ve mentioned the hog statues in Martin county before and if you haven’t checked them out yet, you now have even more reasons to put your scavenger hunting skills to the test.
 If you aren’t familiar with where Martin County is located, it’s in the southwestern corner of the state, with the south side of it bordering Iowa.

 Find each hog decorated in it’s own unique and artistic way and each spotlights a local business or organization.